mertnba/diffusion-model/README.md

 - `tests/`: Unit tests for models, evaluation, and visualization.
 - `scripts/`: Scripts for running experiments.

-## Usage
-1. Load and preprocess data using `data_processing/`.
-2. Train models with scripts in `optimization/`.
-3. Evaluate results using metrics in `evaluation/`.
-4. Visualize results with functions in `visualization/`.

 ## Dependencies
 - Python 3.7+
 - NumPy